dara-odebode/bloom-and-balance/README.md

 2. Right-click on any .html file and choose "Open with Live Server".

 ## Roadmap
 I'll come back to improve the website frequently as I learn more web development and UI/UX skills.
-I plan to host Bloom & Balance on NameCheap so more people can access it, and I'm also making a case study.
+I plan to host Bloom & Balance on NameCheap so more people can access it and I'm also making a case study.

 ## Help
 ### Common issues: